EunmiYoo/Snow-crash/level02/resources/README.md

 # LEVEL02

-1. Login to the level02
+### 1. Login to the level02

 ```
 ssh -i ~/.ssh/id_rsa.pub level02@127/0.0.1 -p 4242
 ```

-2. The password of level02 is the token from level01
+### 2. The password of level02 is the token from level01

 ```
     f2av5il02puano7naaf6adaaf
 ```

+### 3. Find the files and clues

-3. With ls -la command, we found the pcap file.
+With ls -la command, we found the pcap file.
 With a simple _cat_ command, we can see that we need a tool to open it.

 ```
 level02.pcap